How to offer plumbing, electrical, or repair services and build trust

 |---|---|

-Note: These are base legal values; as a specialized independent, your technical hourly rate should be charged well above this minimum floor, adding the value of your tools, travel, risk, and knowledge.
+Note: These are baseline legal values; as a specialized independent, your technical hour should be charged well above this minimum floor, adding the value of your tools, travel, risk, and knowledge.

 3. Define your service radius and availability

-Crossing Bogotá from Suba to Bosa, or Medellín from Bello to Sabaneta to fix a sink faucet is simply not profitable.
-One of the most common mistakes is not defining your coverage area for fear of losing clients.
+Crossing Bogotá from Suba to Bosa, or Medellín from Bello to Sabaneta to fix a bathroom faucet is simply not profitable.
+One of the most common mistakes is not limiting your coverage area out of fear of losing clients.

-In your ads, specify clearly which neighborhoods or districts you work in without additional travel costs.
-Likewise, divide your offer into two: scheduled services (preventive maintenance, planned installations) and emergency services (water leaks at midnight, short circuits).
+In your ads, clearly specify which neighborhoods or communes you work in without an extra distance charge.
+Likewise, divide your offer into two: scheduled services (preventive maintenance, planned installations) and emergency services (midnight water leaks, short circuits).
 Emergencies should always have an explicit premium rate.

 4. How to handle WhatsApp contact and close the deal

-When a client contacts you, the first impression is everything.
+When a client contacts you, first impressions are everything.
 If they write to you and you respond with a simple "what do you need," you are already losing points.
-It is essential to know how to respond to clients via WhatsApp in a structured way.
+It is essential to know how to respond to clients on WhatsApp in a structured way.

-- Separate materials and labor: Never give a closed global price if you don't know how much the exact spare parts will cost.
-Tell the client: "The labor costs X, we buy the materials with an invoice or you give me the advance."
+- Separate materials and labor: Never give a closed lump-sum price if you don't know how much the exact spare parts will cost.
+Tell the client: "Labor costs X, we buy the materials with an invoice or you give me the advance payment."

-- Set warranty limits: Leave in writing in the chat what your work covers and for how long (e.g., 30-day warranty on the installation, but not on the materials if the client decides to buy low-quality spare parts).
+- Establish warranty limits: Leave in writing in the chat what your work covers and for how long (e.g., 30-day warranty on the installation, but not on materials if the client decides to buy poor-quality spare parts).

 5. How to create your profile and attract serious clients

-Don't rely only on word of mouth.
-To reach new clients, you need digital storefronts.
-The ideal is to create a profile where you can upload "before and after" photos of your repairs, photos of yourself working in uniform or with safety gear, and a clear text indicating your specialties.
+Don't rely solely on word-of-mouth.
+To reach new clients, you need digital showcases.
+The ideal is to create a profile where you can upload "before and after" photos of your repairs, photos of yourself working in uniform or safety gear, and clear text indicating your specialties.

 Not all platforms are the same.
-Make sure to choose a direct title, for example: "CONTE Certified Electrician in El Poblado - 24/7 Emergencies," instead of a vague "Various repairs done."
-And watch out: a platform that charges you a commission for every client takes away the margin you need most when starting out.
+Make sure to choose a direct title, for example: "CONTE Certified Electrician in El Poblado - 24/7 Emergencies", instead of a vague "Various repairs done."
+And watch out: a platform that charges you a commission for each client takes away margin from the one you need most when starting out.

-❓ Is it mandatory to have a professional card to offer electricity services in Colombia?
+❓ Is it mandatory to have a professional card to offer electrical services in Colombia?

 ❓ How much does it cost to process the CONTE card in 2026?